-In Western Australia, all 20 of the known breeding colonies (Campbell et al. 2014) estimated to make up 14% of the population size in Australia during 2010 – 2014 (Shaughnessy et al. 2015) are within the IMMA.
+In Western Australia, all 20 of the known breeding colonies of New Zealand fur seal (Campbell et al. 2014) estimated to make up 14% of the population size in Australia during 2010 – 2014 (Shaughnessy et al. 2015) are within the IMMA.
 The area includes waters from the coast out to the edge of the continental shelf occupied by fur seals during foraging trips from their haul-out and breeding colonies, acting as central place foragers (Kirkwood and Goldsworthy 2013).
 While some New Zealand fur seals likely forage further offshore than other animals in the population, the exact extent of such foraging movements in the region is presently unknown.

 Sub-criterion C3: Migration Routes